uber/Cadence-Docs/src/blog/_posts/2023-07-10-cadence-bad-practices-part-1.md

 * Reusing the same workflow ID for very active/continuous running workflows

-At first glance, the practice of maximizing workflow code reusability may seem like a good idea.
-However, it can cause significant performance problems.
-This is because Cadence organizes workflows based on their unique IDs, using a process called <b>partitioning</b>.
+Cadence organizes workflows based on their unique IDs, using a process called <b>partitioning</b>.
 If a workflow receives a large number of updates in a short period of time or frequently starts new runs using the `continueAsNew` function, all these updates will be directed to the same shard.
 Unfortunately, the Cadence backend is not equipped to handle this concentrated workload efficiently.
 As a result, a situation known as a "hot shard" arises, overloading the Cadence backend and worsening the problem.

 Solution:
 Well, the best way to avoid this is simply just design your workflow in the way such that each workflow owns a uniformly distributed workflow ID across your Cadence domain.
 This will make sure that Cadence backend is able to evenly distribute the traffic with proper partition on your workflowIDs.